p3ol/oak/packages/addon-ckeditor5-react/README.md

 ## Custom Editor

-As the default ClassicEditor was a bit too narrow for our needs, we created our own custom editor based on the ClassicEditor and some additional plugins.
+As the default ClassicEditor was a bit too narrow for our needs, we created our own custom editor based on the ClassicEditor and some additional plugins, available [here](../packages/ckeditor5-build-custom).
 If you don't need this, or want to use a custom-built editor, pass it as a prop to the `ckeditorFieldAddon()` function:

 ```jsx